![]() Infantry Division Association |

 the 94th Infantry Division, 302 Infantry, 3rd Battalion, I Company, until

-his discharge in December of 1945.
 He worked as a printer and publisher

 his entire life.
 His final years prior to retirement were spent at his